Antzy21/YahtzeePro/readme.md

 ```

 Pass a given winning score and total dice as the optional first and second arguments.

+## YahtzeePro.Optimum

+This will attempt to calculate the optimum strategy for a game of Yahtzee Pro.
+The calculation method parameters for `initialStackCounterToReturnKnownValue` and `calculationIterations` will also use defaults.

+e.g.
+- Win at 5000
+- 5 total dice
+- 2 for `initialStackCounterToReturnKnownValue`
+- 3 for `calculationIterations`

+---

+This call will calculate with the following:
+- Win at 1000
+- 3 total dice
+- 5 for `initialStackCounterToReturnKnownValue`
+- 4 for `calculationIterations`
+- logging all calculations to the console

 ## Yahtzee Pro analysis